-Seaweed aquaculture in Western Australia is an emerging industry with policy for this type of aquaculture being in the interim phase at the time of this application.
+Seaweed aquaculture in Western Australia is an emerging industry.
 It is expected that the MEMP may undergo a full review two years from the date of approval.
 The review will ensure that the MEMP meets all necessary environmental monitoring parameters to maintain sustainability and ensure environmental risk is mitigated as the seaweed aquaculture industry grows.

 WBH aims to establish a sustainable commercial seaweed operation and processing facility.
-The strong environmental sustainability focus of the company is demonstrated through many of its business values, which includes growing macroalgae in a Western Australian pristine environment to harness blue carbon capture and storage.
+The strong environmental sustainability focus of the company is demonstrated through many of its business values, which include growing macroalgae in a pristine Western Australian environment to harness carbon capture and storage.

 The seabed at WBH's licensed site is predominantly sand but does include sensitive benthic habitats.
-Infrastructure is purposely deployed over sand to avoid any sensitive coral habits and WBH will carry out regular monitoring to detect changes in nearby coral populations.
+Infrastructure is purposely deployed over sand to avoid any sensitive coral habitats and WBH will carry out regular monitoring to detect changes in nearby coral populations.
 Baseline surveys of the licenced area have established that seaweed aquaculture will have no appreciable effect on water and sediment quality.
 Should environmental monitoring detect an impending storm or increase in temperature that may lead to mass macroalgal die-off, appropriate response protocols have been identified in the MEMP.
 Only seaweeds that naturally occur in the area will be cultured and the MEMP has allowed for a risk assessment to be carried out regarding stocking density of all species on the licence, their compatibility with each other and any potential impact to the wild populations.

-The MEMP identifies an environmental monitoring program, which will form the basis of an annual report that will be submitted to the Department in line with standard license conditions.
+The MEMP identifies an environmental monitoring program, which will form the basis of an annual report that will be submitted to the Department in line with standard License conditions.